flathub/flathub/README.md

 $ ./mvnw -B -Dmaven.repo.local="$REPODIR" clean install > "$REPODIR/maven-output"
 ```

-Then change into this directory and run:
+Then change into the directory containing your clone of this flatpak manifest and run:

 ```console
 $ ./update-dependencies.py "$REPODIR"